cs4241-c25/a2-DRMihaichuk/README.md

 - **Design Achievement 3**: Changed the coloring of the datatable to make it stand out using element selectors
 - **Design Achievement 4**: Changed the color of the buttons using id selectors
 - **Design Achievement 5**: Changed the font family and size of the title and instructions using class selectors
+- **Design Achievement 6**: Turned bullet points into [this image](./public/assets/pokeball.png) which is in the assets folder
+- **Design Achievement 7**: Used grid to style my blocks of information in a way that is flexible to screen size